noahlange/corescript-ts/README.md

 # CoreScript In TS

-A fork of corescript engine.
-This engine use typescript instead of javascript.
+A fork of the Corescript engine.
+This engine uses TypeScript instead of JS.

 TODO:
-- [DONE] Using Typescript
+- [x] Using Typescript
-- [DONE] Upgrade to latest PIXI
+- [x] Upgrade to latest PIXI
-- [DONE] Remove decrypter and canvas support
+- [x] Remove decrypter and canvas support
-- [DONE] Only support desktop & evergreen browser for now
+- [x] Only support desktop & evergreen browser for now
+- [x] Port build system to rollup.js
-- Create new way to extends functionaly of engine
+- Create new way to extend functionality of engine
 - Reduce LOC
-- Port build system to rollup.js
-- Unit test using jest
+- Unit test using Jest

 ## License
 This content is released under the (http://opensource.org/licenses/MIT) MIT License.